-When it gets to the point that you’re considering an intervention, it’s likely that your loved one is deeply wrapped up in their addiction problem.
+When it gets to the point that you’re considering an intervention, you may be wondering what even is an intervention.
 It’s obvious that addiction damages the life of the addict as well as the lives of those around them.
 But is an intervention the right approach for a loved one?

 Drug abuse or substance abuse of any kind can destroy the very fabric of the family unit, causing irreparable harm to relationships.
 It can destroy careers, end marriages, dissolve friendships, and cause serious legal troubles that will haunt the addict long after they finally get clean.
 Drug abuse tears families apart and leaves a scorched Earth in its wake.
 If your loved one is suffering from an addiction problem, you’re probably researching what can be done or at least have done so at some point.
 At this point, you’ve almost certainly had numerous conversations of confrontations with the addict.
 If they are still using, it’s clear that addiction has taken over.
 There is no better time to stage an intervention for your loved one.